Germany's Merkel calls for restarting EU migrant rescue mission | DW | 16.08.2019

 Several months after the EU's migrant rescue mission in the Mediterranean was suspended, Angela Merkel has called for the operation to be resumed once more.
-The operation was halted following pushback from Italy.
+The EU rescues were halted following pushback from Italy.

 German Chancellor Angela Merkel on Thursday called for the resumption of European naval missions to rescue migrants in the Mediterranean.